DevOps Implementation Services

-Company’s CIO is crucial here in introducing a DevOps initiative part of the organization’s IT activity and facilitating necessary requirements such as investment and human resource.
+Company’s CIO is crucial here in introducing a DevOps initiative part of the organization’s IT activity and facilitating requirements such as investment and human resources.
 Accordingly, changes are made to the development and operations activities.
 Following this, the program manager designs a DevOps strategy and monitors its implementation.

 - Develop DevOps Strategy

-Best practices that enhance team collaboration and facilitate new ways of infrastructure provisioning, software development and testing are key to DevOps strategy.
-Program managers will have to set a common goal and align teams in a shared environment making them aware of each other’s duties and responsibilities.
+Best practices that enhance team collaboration and facilitate new ways of infrastructure provisioning, software development and testing are crucial to DevOps strategy.
+Program managers will have to set a common goal and align teams in a shared environment, making them aware of each other’s duties and responsibilities.
 Implement Infrastructure-as-Code (IaC) mechanism, automate testing, integration, deployment and release processes.

 - Use Containerization

 Implement containerization to ensure software reliability while traversing between processes.
-Containerizing parts of the software make them independent of the overall infrastructure and adds to their abilities of running on any environment without dependencies.
-Moreover, container packaging helps Ops teams to manage application easily in case of any change required for a specific microservice.
+Containerizing parts of the software make them independent of the overall infrastructure and adds to their abilities to run on any environment without dependencies.
+Moreover, container packaging helps Ops teams to manage application quickly in case of any change required for a specific microservice.